Explore the Levels of Change Management

 (Source: Prosci ADKAR® Model)

 Adjust your change management tactics based on these assessments.
 For example, if awareness is low, provide more education.
-If ability is lacking, offer extra training.
+If Ability is lacking, offer extra training.

 • Introducing change management A clear and organized change management process helps leaders explain why change is needed, what to expect, and how it will affect everyone’s roles.
 This clarity boosts support for the change and ensures it is implemented successfully.
 Prosci offers role-based training, frameworks and resources to help leaders learn key activities and manage change effectively.